Apozzi/game-of-alice/README.md

 ![Rule 2](https://adeveloper-image-host.s3.us-east-2.amazonaws.com/alice_game_rules_2.png)

-The game is made of a table of N x N numbers with randomized numbers looking like this:
+The game is made of a table of N x N numbers with randomized numbers and we can choose your initial character position randomized too, looking more like this:

 (TO DO)